rps1073/ercot/README.md

 # How to run the script

-Run `python3 task.py` to start the primary script that reads the data and outputs the qualifying monthly averages
+Run `python task.py` to start the primary script that reads the data and outputs the qualifying monthly averages

 # Assumptions
 - The source data from the ERCOT website has already been downloaded from their website and the underlying Excel files are available in some form of local storage (ex. `/data` folder) for easier access